The Workbooks and Manuals

 Container

-Manual (no specialised equipment) Wheels - human-powered (transport only)
+Human-powered without specialised equipment Wheels - human-powered (transport only)

 Human-powered with specialised equipment Wheels - machine-powered (transport only)